BAN DOG TETHERING CHAINING

 PROPER HOUSING IN HEATWAVES which are NOW COMMONPLACE

 It is summer in Queensland Australia heat can and will and has killed dogs tethered on chains.
 It is abuse to make an animal suffer in sun.
 I live in the Scenic Rim and have noticed so many dogs tied out in the sun with nothing but a hot box for shade who are tethered/chained to this hot box with no relief from the blazing sun as the dog house is too hot.
-Some dogs have no protection at all and remain chained witout protection.
-Their water can't bring relief because it too is in the sun.
+Some dogs dont even have a dog house.

 This is an immediate problem, and our current laws do not allow animal control to help them.
-The current law states only that owner provides house, evidence of water and food.
-This is not enough for law officers to protect these animals.
+The current law does not protect animals and is failing law officers who are trying to protect these animals.

 By signing this petition you are making it possible for our law enforcers to bring relief to these animals.
-By signing this petition you are agreeing that dog tethering/chaining should be banned for dogs and that any outdoor housing be protected from direct sunlight and be under trees or another structure that protects from the all weather extremes.
+By signing this petition you are agreeing that dog tethering/chaining should be banned and that any outdoor dog house be made of suitable material and be protected from direct sunlight such as a trees or other structure that protects dogs from suffering in heat and other weather extremes.